-The Jobcentre concluded that the mother did not have a right to reside in the UK.
+The mother is an EU National, pregnant with her fourth child.
+She had been in part-time employment but was recently made redundant The Jobcentre concluded that the mother did not have a right to reside in the UK.
 Child and Working Tax Credit payments were stopped, with an overpayment of £3,200.
 This also resulted in the stopping of free school meal entitlement.
 Housing Benefit payments were being used to pay for food, resulting in rent arrears and the potential risk of homelessness